People starting at higher education providers with high, medium and low entry tariffs

 ‘Specialist’ higher education providers were defined as those that offer 60% or more of their courses in one or two subjects (based on full-time equivalence and academic cost centres).

-Ethnicity of the student is recorded on the basis of their own self-assessment.
+Students record their own ethnicity.
 In the case of full-time undergraduates, the information is captured as part of the admissions process through UCAS.
-For other student groups the information is captured directly by the higher education provider.
+For other student groups the information is taken directly by the higher education provider.

 Student numbers are rounded to the nearest 5 students.
 Percentages are calculated using unrounded numbers, and are rounded to 1 decimal place.